Home

 1. Have a Remote Security Policy

 If you’re an employer, having a remote security policy in place and making sure that all remote employees are well-versed in that policy is vital.
-Some things your policy should cover include, but are certainly not limited to:
+Some things your enterprise security policy should cover include, but are certainly not limited to:

 • Access and network permissions: clearly outline who can access what and when.